What students and parents need to know about remote testing

 As we gear up for the new school year, many districts will once again rely on distance learning, whether full or part time.
 As always, educators will have two critical tasks at the start of the year.
 First, to build personal connections with students, which can be challenging—but certainly isn’t impossible—in a remote environment.
 Second, to determine where students are in their learning, so they can strike the right balance between the introduction of new content and the review of important prerequisite skills from the prior year.

 Many schools administer Star Assessments early in the fall to identify students’ current level and pinpoint their instructional needs.
 Because Star can be administered remotely, schools can follow a similar process this year.
 To make sure that students and parents understand the purpose of the Star test, as well as the differences involved in taking the test remotely, we suggest clearly communicating the answers to the four questions below.
 We also encourage you to share this video with students and parents, along with our new Family Guide to administering Star Assessments remotely.
-The guide is available in five languages (English, Spanish, Mandarin, Vietnamese, and Creole) and can be accessed on our Renaissance at home—Educator resources page.
+The guide is available in English, Spanish, Mandarin, and other languages.
+All versions of the guide can be accessed on our Renaissance Everywhere—Educator Resources page.

 Q: Why are students taking the Star test?

 Star provides teachers and principals with data they need to make important decisions about student learning.
 Whether instruction is provided face-to-face, remotely, or in a combination of the two, data from Star helps educators to: